Grapette: Sam's Choice

 When Sam Walton died in 1992, Walmart CEO David Glass felt it would be a fitting tribute to Walton to rename Walmart's private label as "Sam's Choice".
 In 1993, Rice again began manufacturing soft drinks for Walmart, this time under the Sam's Choice brand.
 Walmart was given exclusive rights to the flavors in the United States.
 Grapette was relaunched at this time as well, under the name "Sam's Choice Grape".
 Sam's Choice Grape soon became one of the best-selling grape sodas in the nation, seemingly proving Rice's claim that the flavor was what had made Grapette so popular, and not the drink's famous name.

 Revival of Grapette name

 In 2000, Rice walked into the Walmart Home Office in Bentonville, Arkansas, in order to personally deliver the news to David Glass: Monarch was finally selling the Grapette name.
 Rice told Glass, "This is a tribute to you and Sam for having the vision on this product."

-By late 2004, the Grapette and Orangette names (and original logotypes) had been incorporated into the Sam's Choice line of soft drinks, and had completely replaced the Sam's Choice Grape and Sam's Choice Orange brands in Walmart stores.
+By late 2004, the Grapette and Orangette names (and original logotypes) had been incorporated into the Sam's Choice line of soft drinks.
+They had completely replaced the Sam's Choice Grape and Sam's Choice Orange brands in Walmart stores.